stephenbensley/Goosey/README.md

 ### License

-The source code for this app has been released under the [MIT License](LICENSE).
+The source code for this repo has been released under the [MIT License](LICENSE).

 ### Copyright